rozhanroukhosh/MTNI-Loyalty-Dashboard/readme.md

-MTNI dashboard which i created personal usage
+MTNI dashboard which I created for Internal team Usage